 3.1.
-Decoding results
+Reconstruction results

-In order to evaluate the quality and generalization ability (i.e. the model's ability to perform well on an unseen test set) of our model, we performed detailed experiments using three pairs of modalities i.e. JAC-FA, JAC-NDI, T1-NDI (Figure 4).
-These choices of pairs were made in order to a) be possibly sufficiently general to explore the ability of our architecture to combine different contrasts, and 2) generate pairs of modalities which, to some degree, complementarily included mainly white matter (WM) and grey matter (GM) contrast (i.e. imaging modalities able to mainly highlight and outline WM and GM, respectively).
-The presence, in the full decoded images, of key anatomical detail was confirmed through sample whole-image inspection by an expert neurologist (LP).
-Visually, we obtained good decoding quality in FA, NDI and JAC images (Figure 4).
-Some loss of detail in the subcortical structures as imaged in the T1 contrast can be seen when T1 is paired with NDI.
+In order to evaluate the quality and generalization ability of our model, we performed experiments using three pairs of modalities i.e. JAC-FA, JAC-NDI, T1-NDI (Figure 3).
+These choices of pairs were made in order to a) be possibly sufficiently general to explore the ability of our architecture to combine different constrasts, and 2) generate pairs of modalities which, to some degree, complementarily included mainly white matter (WM) and grey matter (GM) constrast.
+The presence, in the full reconstructed images, of key anatomical detail was confirmed through sample whole-image inspection by an expert neurologist (LP).
+Visually, we obtained excellent reconstruction quality in FA, NDI and JAC images (see also cross-validation results below).
+Some loss of detail in the subcortical structures as imaged in the T1 constrast can be seen when T1 is paired with NDI.
 This is possibly due to overlapping anatomical redundancy with the NDI image.

-Figure 4: Example of pairs of decoding for JAC-NDI, JAC-FA and T1-NDI modalities, using our multimodal architecture.
-Colour-scales are arbitrary but equal for each real-decoded pair.
+Figure 3: Example of pairs reconstructions for JAC-NDI, JAC_FA and T1-NDI modalities, using our multimodal architecture.
+Color-scales are arbitrary but equal for each real-reconstructed pair.